-COVER LETTER “Space based services / applications addressing COVID-19 outbreak” (ESA Template v.1.1 of 04/05/2020)
+COVER LETTER “NHS – Future Hospital Initiative” (ESA Template v.1.0 of 08/02/2021)

 [N.B.
 Please use this template to prepare the Cover Letter of your proposal.
 Once the Cover Letter is complete and internally validated, please remove all captions in red colour, add your own logos and headers/footers prior to finalising your proposal for submission to ESA.